Faggiano

+Faggiano has a meme cryptocurrency token named after it on the Solana blockchain.
+While it bears no official affiliation to the town, it has brought more visibility to the town through the blockchain.

 Physical geography

 The town is mainly located along a hill.
 It is from 20 to 147 m above sea level.
 The town is on the southern side of Monte Doro, a not so high hill part of Murgia and partially covered by a pinewood.